Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Example 2: Estimating an Average Risk Difference from Stratified Data

-The second identifying restriction we consider is that there is no interaction on the risk difference scale.
-Hence we obtain model $M_{2}$ from model $M_{0}$ by constraining $\phi$ according to $v(\phi_{0})=v(\phi_{1})$.
+The second identifying restriction considered is that of no interaction on the risk difference scale.
+Hence we obtain $M_{2}$ from $M_{0}$ by constraining $\phi$ according to $v(\phi_{0})=v(\phi_{1})$.
 An appropriate prior specification for the marginal $\pi_{2}(\phi)$ would be the distribution induced from $\pi_{0}(\phi)$ by conditioning on $v(\phi_{0})=v(\phi_{1})$.
 For $M_{2}$ we can leave $\pi_{2}(\lambda|\phi)$ unspecified, since it will play no role whatsoever in the posterior distribution of $\psi$ or in the posterior weight of $M_{2}$ relative to the other two models.

-From the forms of $\pi_{j}(\phi)$ for $j=0,1,2$ we have a very simple characterization of the limiting posterior model weights:
+From the forms of $\pi_{j}(\phi)$, for $j=0,1,2$, we have a very simple characterization of the limiting posterior model weights:

 Specifically, $M_{1}$ is completely untestable compared to $M_{0}$, in the sense that $f_{0}(D)=f_{1}(D)$ for every dataset.
-On the other hand $M_{2}$ is completely testable compared to $M_{0}$, in the sense that the constraint $v(\phi_{0})=v(\phi_{1})$ is either proven or disproven in the limit of infinite sample size.
+On the other hand $M_{2}$ is completely testable compared to $M_{0}$, as $v(\phi_{0})=v(\phi_{1})$ is either proven or disproven in the limit of infinite sample size.
+Referring back to the scenarios given in Section 2.1, $M_1$ falls in the first scenario, while $M_{2}$ falls in the second.